The New St. Paul's

 Is soil remediation required at the Station Street site?

 Strict environmental safety standards and codes must be met prior to any development, which may include soil remediation.
 Providence and the City of Vancouver will ensure that all such requirements are addressed.
+An environmental and archaeological assessment is also in progress.

 What is being considered in the construction of the Station Street site?